-Motorcycle boots protect feet, toes and ankles without affecting the rider’s maneuvering ability.
-‘Trainers’ may be quick and easy but even a minor fall has the potential for serious injury to feet, toes and ankles.
+Motorcycle boots protect feet, toes and ankles without affecting the rider’s manoeuvring ability.
+‘Trainers’ may be quick and easy but even a minor fall have the potential for serious injury.
 Riders should consider whether they need to spend more on waterproof boots or to look for additional features such as toe and ankle protectors (replaceable when worn out).

 - Entire foot, ankle and lower shin are covered

 - The boots are waterproof to ensure rider’s feet don’t get uncomfortably – and dangerously – cold

 - Boots with plastic or metal guards offer more protection in case of accidents.

 Riders should always wear appropriate clothing to protect them from impact and abrasion injuries in the unfortunate event of a collision.

 Leather jackets and trousers (or suits) offer excellent protection to riders in the event of a crash.
 Good quality leather garments are available nowadays in very fashionable looks and colours, with excellent safety and protective features (usually with in-built body armour providing additional protection for the shoulders, elbows and knees).

 Leather garments should fit well and feel comfortable without being tight/restricting movement and should ideally be at least 1.2mm thick.